Operation Martillo: El Salvador

 Granting permission for U.S. forces to use El Salvador as a base in the hunt for illegal drug shipments has allowed groups like Patrol Squadron 8 to fly missions from the country.

 Guatemala

-Land based operations, with the country permitting US Marines to join in the fight against drugs.
+Land-based operations, with the country permitting US Marines to join in the fight against drugs.
+These operations extended into coastal littorals and involved multi-national partners.

 Honduras

 The Honduran Navy and US Coast Guard intercepted a sinking self-propelled semi-submersible vessel in March 2012.

 Netherlands

 The Royal Netherlands Navy deployed ships, with aircraft from the Dutch Caribbean Coast Guard.
-A parallel operation Operation Caribbean Venture under the command of the Netherlands Forces in the Caribbean, who works closely with JIATF-South and has the same objectives as Operation Martillo.
+A parallel operation Operation Caribbean Venture under the command of the Netherlands Forces in the Caribbean works closely with JIATF-South and has the same objectives as Operation Martillo.
 HNLMS Friesland and HNLMS Zeeland have successfully participated in the operation.

 Nicaragua

 Nicaraguan army small craft, assisted by the US Coast Guard intercepted US $32 million worth of cocaine in June 2012, and a further 9.2 million in November 2014.